-If you have a lot of detail or interesting texture in your art that isn’t easily interpreted in your full scale images, add photographs taken with a macro lends if necessary.
+If you have a lot of detail or interesting texture in your art that isn’t easily interpreted in your full scale images, add details of your artwork in your gallery or portfolio section of your website and also on social media.
 Otherwise, what might be some of the best features of your art may go unnoticed.

 Keep Sold Art on Your Website

 Don’t remove “sold” work in your online gallery.
 Identify it as “sold” and mention any other useful information.
 For example, if you do commissions supply a link to your commissions page or F.A.Q.
 (Frequently Asked Questions) page about how they can order a similar work of art.

 Informing visitors that your work is selling is a good thing!
 In fact, psychologically, when the potential buyer sees your sold works of art they will feel more confident in making a purchase and their interest and respect for you and your art will increase.

 Beneath your sold piece, you could add a description, such as “The original painting has been sold.
 It is in the collection of Advent Corp.
 Limited edition prints of this painting are available.
 Please visit my limited edition prints page for details.”

 Have you ever heard of the Pareto Principle?
 It tells us that 20 percent of your clients will bring you 80 percent of your business.
 So, if you’re smart you’ll pay close attention to that 20 percent.
 In fact, you’ll be wise to treat them with “white glove service”.